Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Abstract

 \section{Abstract}

-We investigate the objective of utility maximization from the perspective of Bayesian mechanism design, initiating this direction, and focus on the unit-demand setting where values are i.i.d.~across both items and buyers.
-We take the approach of developing simple, approximately optimal mechanisms, targeting the simplest benchmark of optimal welfare.
-We give a $(1-1/e)$-approximation when there are more items than buyers, and an $O(\log(n/m))$-approximation when there are more buyers than items, which is tight up to constant factors.
-We also characterize complexities in this setting that defy our intuition from the welfare and revenue literature, and motivate why coming up with a better benchmark than welfare is a hard problem itself.
+We initiate the study of multidimensional Bayesian utility maximization, focusing on the unit-demand setting where values are i.i.d.~across both items and buyers.
+The seminal result of Hartline and Roughgarden '08 studies simple, information-robust mechanisms that maximize utility for $n$ i.i.d agents and $m$ identical items via an approximation to social welfare as an upper bound, and they prove this gap between optimal utility and social welfare is $\Theta(1+\log{n/m})$ in this setting.
+We extend these results to the multidimensional setting.
+To do so, we develop simple, prior-independent, approximately-optimal mechanisms, targeting the simplest benchmark of optimal welfare.
+We give a $(1-1/e)$-approximation when there are more items than buyers, and a $\Theta(\log(n/m))$-approximation when there are more buyers than items, and we prove that this bound is tight in both $n$ and $m$ by reducing the i.i.d.~unit-demand setting to the identical items setting.
+Finally, we include an extensive discussion section on why Bayesian utility maximization is a promising research direction.
+In particular, we characterize complexities in this setting that defy our intuition from the welfare and revenue literature, and motivate why coming up with a better benchmark than welfare is a hard problem itself.